ThatStella7922/Variscite/README.md

 ```

 ## Compatibility and Dependencies
 Variscite is designed to be lightweight and as such uses standard bash-isms, with as few external binaries as possible.
-The only external dependency is [Azule](https://github.com/Al4ise/Azule), which Variscite installs during execution.
+The only external dependencies are `curl` and [Azule](https://github.com/Al4ise/Azule), which Variscite installs during execution.

 Variscite only requires the Command Line Tools on macOS, which should be installed for you if they are missing.
 On Linux, Variscite should run on any sane distro (x86_64, and arm64 are supported), but this is untested.